History of the Singapore Open

-Matt Kuchar fought back from a triple bogey and held off a strong charge from former world number one Justin Rose down the stretch to win the 2020 SMBC Singapore Open and add his name to the famed trophy.
+Sadom succeeded American Matt Kuchar, who claimed the title in 2020.
+Kuchar fought back from a triple bogey and held off a strong charge from former world number one Justin Rose down the stretch to win and add his name to the famed trophy.
+The American staged a grandstand finish with birdies at the 16th and 18th for a three-stroke victory over Rose.

-He took the mantle of Singapore Open champion from Thailand’s Jazz Janewattananond who held off challenges from world stars Paul Casey and Matthew Fitzpatrick – both from England – to win in 2019.
+Kuchar took the mantle from Thailand’s Jazz Janewattananond who held off challenges from world stars Paul Casey and Matthew Fitzpatrick – both from England – to win in 2019.

 In 2018, one of the most famous names in golf was inscribed on the trophy when Spain’s Sergio Garcia triumphed.